dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Chang and Roberts algorithm is a ring-based coordinator election algorithm, employed in distributed computing.
 The algorithm assumes that each process
 4 KB (582 words) - 01:58, 20 November 2017

-Artificial neural network (redirect from Convergent recursive learning algorithm) The neural network itself is not an algorithm, but rather a framework for many different machine learning algorithms to work together and process complex
-167 KB (19,818 words) - 22:11, 6 April 2019

 Berndt–Hall–Hall–Hausman algorithm
 Berndt–Hall–Hall–Hausman (BHHH) algorithm is a numerical optimization algorithm similar to the Newton–Raphson algorithm, but it replaces the observed negative
 3 KB (417 words) - 22:44, 6 March 2019